 Memory.
 He or she may forget details about their past.

-Cleaning the house
+- Cleaning the house

-Using the telephone
+- Using the telephone

-Communication problems.
+Communication.
 Your friend or relative might:

-Have trouble finding the right word
+- Have trouble finding the right word

-Behavior issues.
+Behavior.
 People with moderate Alzheimer's may:

-Become frustrated or angry more easily
+- Become frustrated or angry more easily than they used to

-See or hear things that aren't really there
+- See or hear things that aren't really there

-Seem paranoid about unreal threats
+- Seem paranoid about unreal threats

-Wander away from home and get lost
+- Wander away from home and get lost

 Signs of Severe Alzheimer's

-Using the restroom
+- Use the restroom